ApiLogicServer/Docs/docs/Architecture-Internals.md

 &nbsp;

+## Determine your IDE

+API Logic Server has been developed with both VSCode and PyCharm.
+While in many cases we prefer PyCharm, we have gravitated to VSCode since it supports an "initial `venv`".

+This means that for the many test projects, there is no need to create a per-project `venv`.
+This speeds unit testing considerably.

+> Importantly, this relies on the Build and Test procedure to create the "initial `venv`".

+You will find that the VSCode install has a large number of Run Configs for these test projects.
+In general, the created project can be run immediately in another window of VSCode, using the "initial `venv`".

+&nbsp;

 ## Open the dev workspace in your IDE

 `install-ApiLogicServer...` will create a project (`~/dev/ApiLogicServer/ApiLogicServer-dev/org/ApiLogicServer-src/.vscode/ApiLogicServerDev.code-workspace`), and open it VS Code or PyCharm.